 The "Boating Safely in Colorado" manual is a self-study manual that must be studied by the students prior to the review session.
-The manual will be mailed to you when you register for a review class.
+The manual will be available for digital download when registering for a review class.

 Each student will be required to provide age verification in the form of government issued identification (birth certificate, passport, driver's license, learners permit, state ID, etc) at the time of the class.
 Boat operator cards will be issued to students who attend the review session and pass the final exam with a score of 70 percent or more.

 The certification fee is $15 per student and the student must bring a 1-by-1-inch photo, which will be laminated onto their operator card.
 Please note that a parent or guardian must attend the class with their 14 or 15 year old.